JAY-Z + Roc Nation Dedicate Martin Luther King Jr. Speech To George Floyd: "A Man Dies When He Refuses To Stand Up For That Which Is Right"

 Hov x King

-This week, the Roc Nation Instagram page posted powerful words from King in dedication to Floyd.
+This week, the Roc Nation Instagram page posted powerful words from an MLK Jr. speech on behalf of Jay-Z and others which was dedicated to Floyd.
 The speech focused on the strength and value in standing up for something righteous rather than staying silent.

 “In dedication to George Floyd. #JusticeforGeorgeFloyd” -Roc Nation’s Instagram